tessconnell14/CFG-masters-1/README.md

 - Handle outliers
 - Handle duplicates

-Remove unwanted columns
+Remove unwanted columns:
 - There were a number of columns that were not relevant to our data and which contained very high amounts of missing values
 - Unwanted columns and columns with more that 50% missing data were removed

-Handle missing values
+Handle missing values:
 - There was a vast amount of data missing in the employed dataframe
 - Missing data in each column was handled differently as they were different data types/ had different purposes